Expectation propagation as a way of life: A framework for Bayesian inference on partitioned data: Algorithmic considerations

-This basic approach was used in the EP-ABC algorithm of Barthelm\'e and Chopin (2014).
-Elaborations could be considered.
-Instead of throwing away a sample with too low an ESS, one could move these through several MCMC steps, in the spirit of sequential Monte Carlo (Del Moral et al., 2006).

-Another approach, which can be used in serial or parallel EP, is to use adaptive multiple importance sampling (Cornuet et al., 2012), which would make it possible to recycle the simulations from previous iterations.
+that is large enough, keep this sample, $\theta_{t,k+1}^s=\theta_{t,k}^s$.
+Otherwise throw it away, simulate new $\theta_{t+1,k}^s$'s from $g_{\backslash k+1}^t$, and reset the weights $w_{t,k+1}$ to 1.
+This basic approach was used in the EP-ABC algorithm of~\citet{Barthelme+Chopin:2014}.
+Furthermore, instead of throwing away a sample with too low ESS, one could move these through several MCMC steps, in the spirit of sequential Monte Carlo~\citep{DelMoral+others:2006}.
+Another approach, which can be used in serial or parallel EP, is to use adaptive multiple importance sampling~\citep{Cornuet+others:2012}, which would make it possible to recycle the simulations from previous iterations.
 Even the basic strategy should provide important savings when EP is close to convergence.
-Then changes in the tilted distribution should become small and as result the variance of the importance weights should be small as well.
+Then changes in the tilted distribution should become small and as a result the variance of the importance weights should be small as well.
 In practice, this means that the last EP iterations should essentially come for free.